 On June 18, 2013, the Company executed the MIA and acquired the outstanding shares of Avocet by issuing 11,006,421 common shares.
-In accordance with the Share Scheme of Arrangement between Avocet and Avocet shareholders, Avocet shareholders representing 100,360 common shares elected to receive cash in lieu of shares which were issued subsequent to year end and recorded as an obligation to issue shares as at June 30, 2013.
+In accordance with the Share Scheme of Arrangement between Avocet and Avocet shareholders, Avocet shareholders representing 100,360 common shares, valued at \$49,679, elected to receive cash in lieu of shares.
+Accordingly, the Company sold 100,360 common shares in the year ended June 30, 2014 and remitted the proceeds to the Avocet shareholders.